4d/go-mobile/docs/project-definition/labels-and-icons.md

 To install a custom formatter, you just need to drop the formatter folder into the `/Resources/Mobile/formatters` of the 4D project folder.
 Once installed, a custom format can be selected from the Formats menu, just like a built-in formats.

-- Create your own formatters.
+- Create your own formatters

 Note that there are 2 types of formatters: